• Fri. Apr 18th, 2025

 THE CRUSADERS

-Byzantine rule ended when the Crusaders conquered Cyprus in the 12th century during the third crusade.
-Richard the Lionheart took control of the island and turned it into a feudal kingdom, which he controlled from his new administrative base in Limassol.
-Richard the Lionheart’s main aim was to exploit the island and his new feudal system allowed him to enforce extremely high taxes on the population of Cyprus.
-His brief reign proved hugely unpopular and there were many rebellions to his rule.
-The economy in Arsinoe suffered during this period, mainly because of the high taxation, but also because of shifting trading routes.
-The Knights Templar purchased the profitable island before Richard the Lionheart set off for his crusade a year later and they continued to impose high taxation.
-The Knights Templar however, could not deal with the ever increasing rebellions as effectively as the Lionheart’s Crusaders and months later, control of the troublesome island was passed on to the Frankish Lusignan dynasty, who were looking for a new base of operations in the area after losing Jerusalem to the forces of Saladin.
-The franks kept the feudal system in place, but at a much fairer tax rate and their reign proved to be more agreeable to the Cypriots.
-The constant threat from pirate raids to Arsinoe increased and the Franks eventually built a castle and garrisoned the town to defend against these attacks.
+Byzantine rule ended when the Crusaders conquered Cyprus in the 12th century.
+Richard the Lionheart took control of the island during the third crusade creating a new feudal kingdom on the island.
+The English king went on to exploit the island, enforcing extremely high taxes on its population.
+The economy of Arsinoe suffered during this period, mainly because of the high taxation and shifting trading routes.
+After a short rule by the the Knights Templar, control of the island was passed on to the Frankish Lusignan dynasty.
+They were looking for a new base in the immediate area after losing Jerusalem to the forces of Saladin.
+The franks kept the feudal system in place, but introduced a much fairer tax rate.
+The Franks built a castle and garrisoned Arsinoe to defend the region against pirate attacks.

 A Depiction Of Crusaders In Cyprus